VagelisKalimeris/clustering-and-misinformation/readme.md

 ###### Example of terminal output

+	Task 1:
-    7316 total users posted real news on BuzzFeed.
+		 7316 total users posted real news on BuzzFeed
-    7406 total users posted fake news on BuzzFeed.
+		 7406 total users posted fake news on BuzzFeed
-    535 total users posted both real and fake news on BuzzFeed.

-    4437 total users posted real news on PolitiFact.
-    18862 total users posted fake news on PolitiFact.
-    566 total users posted both real and fake news on PolitiFact.
+		 535 total users posted both real and fake news on BuzzFeed 4437 total users posted real news on PolitiFact 18862 total users posted fake news on PolitiFact 566 total users posted both real and fake news on PolitiFact

+	Task 2:
-    Average tweet rate for BuzzFeed real news: 1.41 Average tweet rate for BuzzFeed fake news: 1.37 Average re-tweet rate for BuzzFeed real news: 1.1 Average re-tweet rate for BuzzFeed fake news: 1.11

-    Average tweet rate for PolitiFact real news: 1.51 Average tweet rate for PolitiFact fake news: 1.27 Average re-tweet rate for PolitiFact real news: 1.09 Average re-tweet rate for PolitiFact fake news: 1.15
+		Average tweet rate for BuzzFeed real news: 1.41 Average tweet rate for BuzzFeed fake news: 1.37 Average re-tweet rate for BuzzFeed real news: 1.1 Average re-tweet rate for BuzzFeed fake news: 1.11 Average tweet rate for PolitiFact real news: 1.51 Average tweet rate for PolitiFact fake news: 1.27 Average re-tweet rate for PolitiFact real news: 1.09 Average re-tweet rate for PolitiFact fake news: 1.15

+	Task 3:
-    Average buzzfeed users following of users that posted real news: 40.88 , max : 3898 Average buzzfeed followers of users that posted real news: 40.56 , max : 1269 Average buzzfeed users following of users that posted fake news:  41.92 , max : 4021 Average buzzfeed followers of users that posted fake news:  42.55 , max : 2004

-    Average politifact users following of users that posted real news: 25.26 , max : 5156 Average politifact followers of users that posted real news: 24.76 , max : 1218 Average politifact users following of users that posted fake news:  23.62 , max : 5850 Average politifact followers of users that posted fake news:  23.8 , max : 1470
+		Average BuzzFeed users following of users that posted real news: 40.88 [group max: 3898 ] Average BuzzFeed users followers of users that posted real news: 40.56 [group max: 1269 ] Average BuzzFeed users following of users that posted fake news: 41.92 [group max: 4021 ] Average BuzzFeed users followers of users that posted fake news: 42.55 [group max: 2004 ] Average PolitiFact users following of users that posted real news: 25.26 [group max: 5156 ] Average PolitiFact users followers of users that posted real news: 24.76 [group max: 1218 ] Average PolitiFact users following of users that posted fake news: 23.62 [group max: 5850 ] Average PolitiFact users followers of users that posted fake news: 23.8 [group max: 1470 ]

+	Task 4:
-    The avg of connections from real news posters to real news posters on buzzfeed: 19.07 The avg of connections from real news posters to fake news posters on buzzfeed: 19.64 The avg of connections from fake news posters to real news posters on buzzfeed: 19.64 The avg of connections from fake news posters to fake news posters on buzzfeed: 20.76 The avg of connections from real news posters to real news posters on politifact: 4.79 The avg of connections from real news posters to fake news posters on politifact: 4.53 The avg of connections from fake news posters to real news posters on politifact: 4.53 The avg of connections from fake news posters to fake news posters on politifact: 18.44
+		Average of connections from real news posters to real news posters on BuzzFeed : 19.07 Average of connections from real news posters to fake news posters on BuzzFeed : 20.34 Average of connections from fake news posters to real news posters on BuzzFeed : 19.64 Average of connections from fake news posters to fake news posters on BuzzFeed : 20.76 Average of connections from real news posters to real news posters on PolitiFact : 4.79 Average of connections from real news posters to fake news posters on PolitiFact : 19.79 Average of connections from fake news posters to real news posters on PolitiFact : 4.53 Average of connections from fake news posters to fake news posters on PolitiFact : 18.44

+	Task 5:
+		Export DONE

 ---